Amozaya/3D-Academy/README.md

 3D Academy is an online school for people who want to learn how to create amazing 3D Models for Games or VFX.
 This website will be useful for people with different levels of 3D modeling knowledge, either people who are completely new, or people who are looking to extend their knowledge.

-This website will provide the information about the school and mentor, who will be running the program, different types of courses this school offers.
+This website will provide the information about the school and mentor, who will be running the program, and different types of courses this school offers.
 This website also provides a gallery with mentor's work and a sign-up form for people who want to join the school or get more informattion about the courses.

 ![Responsive Check Screenshot](assets/images/website-responsivnes.JPG)